Camcan/phase-0-handbook/phase-0-prerequisites.md

 Much of the material to prepare you for bootcamp is delivered through Team Treehouse.
 EDA will provide you with a student treehouse account which you can use during the duration of phase-0 and bootcamp.
 You should recieve an invite shortly.

 #### 3. Orientation
 We will host a virtual orientation class the morning and evening of your phase-0 start date.
 Please schedule it into your calendars and be available to participate in EITHER one of the sessions (i.e. not both).
-Orientation will take about 45 minutes and will be a short intro to Dev Academy tools and challenge submission.
+Orientation will take about 45 minutes and will be a short intro to Dev Academy tools and challenge handins.

 #### 4. Watch
 The following videos introduce some key concepts of the Phase 0 experience.